Cast Set For ROBERTO ZUCCO At Buddies In Bad Times Theatre

-ted witzel will direct a cast of award-winning actors in this rarely performed neo-noir masterwork from legendary postmodernist French writer Koltès.
+Roberto Zucco by Bernard-Marie Koltès translated by Martin Crimp runs from September 15 to October 5.
+Opening night is September 19.

-Ted Witzel, Artistic Director of Buddies in Bad Times Theatre, has announced the cast and creative team for the opening show of the company's 46th season, Roberto Zucco by Bernard-Marie Koltès translated by Martin Crimp.
+Buddies in Bad Times Theatre has revealed the cast and creative team for the opening show of the company's 46th season, Roberto Zucco by Bernard-Marie Koltès translated by Martin Crimp.

 witzel will direct a cast of award-winning actors in this rarely performed neo-noir masterwork from legendary postmodernist French writer Koltès.